huzaifah-cyber/Enterprise-Windows-Active-Directory/README.md

 ### Step 1: Network Foundation & Domain Controller Setup

-The domain controller was built with two NICs — one for internet access and one to serve as the gateway, DNS, and eventual DHCP source for the isolated client network.
+The domain controller was built with two NICs; one for internet access and one to serve as the gateway, DNS, and eventual DHCP source for the isolated client network.

 #### Dual-NIC Network Design